marko-avlijas/dotfiles/README.md

 ## What's left to do

-These are things I couldn't automate and I need to do manually before I can start writing software.
+These are things I didn't bother to automate and I need to do manually before I can start writing software.

 * remap CAPS LOCK to CTRL
 * add generated ssh keys to github and bitbucket
-* install tmux plugins (press prefix + I inside tmux)